 Vitamin E: Another antioxidant to consider for your beauty regimen is this oft-overlooked one.
 "Vitamin E helps with the skin healing process," says Lewis.
 The only thing to note with this antioxidant, however, is that it might not be the best option if you're prone to breakouts.
 "For acne-prone patients, I would recommend avoiding formulations that contain vitamin E, as it can worsen acne," says Dr. Mack.

 Vitamin B3: You'll also see this antioxidant referred to as niacinamide, and it's a true skin barrier booster.
 "This is an anti-inflammatory ingredient, it's great for acne and rosacea, and it boosts the performance of other antioxidants," says Lewis.
 Studies are behind its effectiveness for retaining moisture in your skin and smoothing out fine lines and brightening pigmentation.

-Green tea extract: The extract of health gurus’ fave tea is a really powerful antioxidant for your skin.
-“Green tea extract is a known source of high amounts of antioxidants,” says Dr. Nazarian.
-Research has shown that it’s full of plant polyphenols, which boost your skin’s immunity, help to fight inflammation, and help with photo damage to the skin.
+Green tea extract: This tea extract is a really powerful antioxidant for your skin.
+"Green tea extract is a known source of high amounts of antioxidants," says Dr. Nazarian.
+Research has shown that it's full of plant polyphenols, which boost your skin's immunity, help to fight inflammation, and help with photo damage to the skin.